 The right product liability policy will help protect your business from legal costs if you’re found responsible for a product causing bodily injury or property damage to a 3rd party.

 Do you need product liability insurance?

-There’s a common misconception amongst some small business owners that they don’t need insurance, or that it’s too expensive.
+There’s a common misconception among some small business owners that they don’t need insurance, or that it’s too expensive.
 The truth is, whether you’re a baker selling delicious cupcakes, or a boutique selling the trendiest clothes—you should always protect yourself from the risk of product liability claims.
 The minute you start selling your product you’re at risk for product liability lawsuits, which can be very expensive and time consuming.